Australia at the 2016 Summer Paralympics: Goalball

 The Australian women's team (Belles) originally failed to qualify after finishing third at the IBSA Goalball Asia Pacific Championships in Hangzhou, China.
-Australian men's team failed to qualify after finishing fifth at the IBSA Goalball Asia Pacific Championships in Hangzhou, China.
+Australian men's team finished fifth at the IBSA Goalball Asia Pacific Championships in Hangzhou, China.
 Following the re-allocation of Russia's spot, Australia's women found themselves getting a last minute invite to Rio.
 Australia's women enter the tournament ranked ninth in the world.

 Paracanoeing

 On 16 June 2016, six athletes were selected to compete in the new Paralympic Games sport of paracanoe.

 Paratriathlon

 Australian Paralympic Committee announced a team of seven athletes on 3 August 2016.
 Paratriathlon makes its debut at the Rio Games.